Gbarpolu County: Gola Forest community

 The Gola Forest straddles the border between Liberia and Sierra Leone and is home to diverse species of importance to the country.
 In Sierra Leone, the forest is incorporated into the Gola National Forest, and because of the unity of the forest with Liberia, considerations of conservation must consider a collaborative management with Liberian inhabitants as well.

-Within the Liberian portion of the forest reside four clans: the Sorkpo Clan in Porkpa District, the Tonglay and Zuie clans within Kongba district and the Jawijah Chiefdom.
-There are 24 villages within the Liberian portion of the forest, most of which are accessible by road, but several accessible only by footpath.
+Within the Liberian portion of the forest reside four clans: the Sorkpo Clan in Porkpa District, the Tonglay and Zuie clans within Kongba District, and the Jawijah Chiefdom.
+There are 24 villages within the Liberian portion of the forest, most of which are accessible by road, but several are accessible only by footpath.
 Residents of these remote villages use footpaths to bring their commodities and services to the other towns with motor roads.

 Leadership within the community is purely by traditional authorities, but centers of such authority are very few in relation to the number of temporary mining camps.
-The landlord-stranger system is the main means to regulate activities of migrants to the forest (mainly miners), but the system is currently weak due to town being distance and limited roads, transportation and communications.
+The landlord-stranger system is the main means to regulate the activities of migrants to the forest (mainly miners), but the system is currently weak due to the town being distant and limited roads, transportation, and communications.
 Some chiefs are not correctly installed or properly elected and therefore lack authority amongst disgruntled illegal miners.

 Most of the original Gola inhabitants became refugees during the First Liberian Civil War and were slow to return and reassert control of their villages.
 The war had lasted for over fourteen years, a time too long for people who have had several relocations to return to their former communities.
 With the coming of the Western Cluster in the community, many of the people are expected to return to their original communities, as many could begin finding employment.
-Others will have time to begin other agricultural activities that might contribute to loss of biological diversity.
+Others will have time to begin other agricultural activities that might contribute to the loss of biological diversity.